Utah USDA Rural Loan

 – NO late payments leading up to the short sale, and the circumstances leading up to short sale must have been beyond the borrower’s control and temporary in nature.

-Delinquent student loans – must be satisfied prior to loan closing, or have an acceptable repayment plan, reporting six months of positive payments.
+Must be satisfied prior to loan closing, or have an acceptable repayment plan, reporting six months of positive payments.

-Late payments on any installment accounts within the past 12 months – only one is acceptable.
+On any installment accounts within the past 12 months – only one is acceptable.
 A letter of explanation will be required.

-Qualifying Debt to Income Ratios
+Qualifying Debt To Income Ratios

 Standard qualifying ratios of 29/41 may be exceeded with compensating factors.

 - 29 represents the percentage of your gross income that should be taken by the new house payment.

 - 41 represents the percentage of your gross income that should be taken by the new house payment, along with your other monthly obligations reported on your credit report (such as car payments, credit card payments, personal loans etc)